-All interns receive at least four hours of supervision each week throughout the training year, to include a minimum of two hours of individual face-to-face supervision from a licensed doctorallevel psychologist.
+All interns receive at least four hours of supervision each week throughout the training year, to include a minimum of two hours of individual supervision from a licensed doctoral-level psychologist.
 The intern's assigned primary individual supervisor maintains overall responsibility for the intern's clinical work.
 Additional supervision is provided via group supervision (two hours per week) and supervision specific to the intern's designated emphasis area.
 Emphasis area supervision is provided by one of SHCS's licensed mental health clinicians.
+All supervisors meet the California Board of Psychology requirements, including completing supervision continuing education requirements.
 Supervisors' contact information is provided to interns at the beginning of the year; and the program ensures interns have access to consultation and supervision during the times when they are providing direct clinical services.
 All supervisors are appropriately credentialed for their role in the program.